 - Creatine is necessary for the manufacture of energy required to fuel muscles.
 It helps recycle and replenish energy in the muscles and enhances their performance.
 It also strengthens and provides energy to the support muscles surrounding dog's joints.

-THERAPY FOR JOINTMuch has been learned about maintaining joint health.
+Therapy for JointMuch has been learned about maintaining joint health.
 We can prevent the progress of degenerative arthritis, but it is best done early.
-Large dogs have more weight on their joints and should be started by 5 years of age if slow to rise or decreasing activity.
+Large dogs have more weight on their joints and should be started by five years of age if slow to rise or decreasing activity.

 - Start on Doc Roy's® TRI OMEGA 3 - It decreases inflammation and sets the joint up to heal.